Automotive Technology

 Limitation on Enrollment: Declared Automotive Technology major.

-Provides intermediate-level principles and skills acquired in the Automotive Technology major to on-the-job assignments.
-One unit of credit is granted for each 60 hours of volunteer or 75 hours of paid work activity.
-Credit may be accrued at the rate of 2 to 4 units per semester for a total of sixteen units.
+Provides intermediate-level principles and skills acquired in the Automotive Technology majors to on-the-job assignments.
+One unit of credit is granted for every 54 hours of work experience.
+Credit may be accrued at the rate of 2 to 4 units per semester for a maximum of fourteen units.
 The job supervisor and instructor will evaluate each student's job performance.
 [D; CSU]

 AT 293